Elanco Animal Health (NYSE:ELAN) Issues Q3 2021 Earnings Guidance

-In other news, Director Michael J. Harrington acquired 3,000 shares of the firm’s stock in a transaction on Wednesday, August 11th.
-The stock was acquired at an average price of $28.98 per share, for a total transaction of $86,940.00.
-Following the completion of the acquisition, the director now owns 25,684 shares in the company, valued at $744,322.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Jeffrey N. Simmons acquired 16,850 shares of the firm’s stock in a transaction on Wednesday, August 11th.
-The stock was purchased at an average price of $29.70 per share, with a total value of $500,445.00.
-Following the acquisition, the chief executive officer now owns 568,577 shares of the company’s stock, valued at approximately $16,886,736.90.
+In other news, Director Michael J. Harrington purchased 3,000 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
+The stock was purchased at an average cost of $28.98 per share, with a total value of $86,940.00.
+Following the completion of the acquisition, the director now directly owns 25,684 shares of the company’s stock, valued at approximately $744,322.32.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Jeffrey N. Simmons purchased 16,850 shares of the business’s stock in a transaction that occurred on Wednesday, August 11th.
+The shares were purchased at an average cost of $29.70 per share, with a total value of $500,445.00.
+Following the completion of the acquisition, the chief executive officer now directly owns 568,577 shares of the company’s stock, valued at $16,886,736.90.
 The disclosure for this purchase can be found here.
-6.11% of the stock is currently owned by corporate insiders.
+Corporate insiders own 6.11% of the company’s stock.

 Elanco Animal Health, Inc engages in the innovation, development, manufacture and market products for companion and food animals.
 It offers products through the following four categories: Companion Animal Disease Prevention, Companion Animal Therapeutics, Food Animal Future Protein & Health, and Food Animal Ruminants & Swine.